 4. Establishing a Cluster

 The following process can be used to establish a cluster environment.
-Please make sure you have read over the previous sections to understand the overall architecture and configuration components.
+If you're skipped straight here, please go back and read over the previous sections to understand the overall architecture and configuration components.

 The following process assumes an existing environment, although a clean install environment can be used too.